khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 * Run instances for the same application across multi AZ
 * Auto Scaling Group multi AZ

 ## 70. Elastic Load Balancing (ELB)
 - ELB and Global Accelerator solve the challenge of routing user requests to healthy application endpoints.
 -  AWS Global Accelerator relies on ELB to provide the traditional load balancing features such as support for internal and non-AWS endpoints, pre-warming, and Layer 7 routing.
 - Provides load balancing within one Region, AWS Global Accelerator provides traffic management across multiple Regions.
 - Include
   - ALB
   - NLB
 ### Application Load Balancer (ALB)
+- The Application Load Balancer (ALB) is best suited for load balancing HTTP and HTTPS traffic and provides advanced request routing targeted at the delivery of modern application architectures, including microservices and containers.
+Operating at the individual request level (Layer 7), the Application Load Balancer routes traffic to targets within Amazon Virtual Private Cloud (Amazon VPC) based on the content of the request.
+- This is the correct option since the question has a specific requirement for content-based routing which can be configured via the Application Load Balancer.
+Different Availability Zones (AZs) provide high availability to the overall architecture and Auto Scaling group will help mask any instance failures.

+#### Content-Based Routing
+- ALB has access to HTTP headers and allows you to route requests to different backend services accordingly.
+- For example, you might want to send requests that include /api in the URL path to one group of servers (we call these target groups) and requests that include /mobile to another.
+- Routing requests in this fashion allows you to build applications that are composed of multiple microservices that can run and be scaled independently.
+- As you will see in a moment, each Application Load Balancer allows you to define up to 10 URL-based rules to route requests to target groups.
+Over time, we plan to give you access to other routing methods.

 ## 72. ALT